pookiemaker/cirrus-logic-audio-raspbian-scripts/README.md

 * cirrus logic audio card (new square version)
 * wheezy
 *
+## Try 3
+* I have one working, but I need to get all the directions correct.
+None of all these are correct

 ## Try 2
 * https://stmllr.net/blog/cirrus-logic-audio-card-on-raspberry-pi2-with-debian-jessie/
 ## this didnt work